 The right allotment in a good growth area provides the potential for your investment to grow substantially over time.

 2. Land Shape and Size

-Allotments come in a variety of options– square, rectangular, flat, sloped or steep.
-There are corner blocks, battle-axe blocks, low-lying blocks, rocky blocks, blocks with trees, etc. and each type of block will present its challenges when it comes to designing your home.
+Allotments come in a variety of shapes and sizes – square, rectangular, flat, sloped or steep.
+There are corner blocks, battle-axe blocks, low-lying blocks, rocky blocks, blocks with trees, etc. and each type of block will present its own unique challenges when it comes to designing your home.

 You should consider the space that you’ll require – a family would be looking at a larger block, possibly with space left over for a garden/entertaining area, whereas singles or couples often require less space for their build.
 When looking at your block size and shape consider your desired home design.
-A flat, rectangular block may be the most popular choice for many, but blocks of different shapes or gradients have their pros also.
+A flat, rectangular block may be the most popular choice for many, but don’t be so quick to judge, blocks of different shapes or gradients have their pros also.